ihmeuw/vivarium/docs/source/concepts/entry_points.rst

   This is an advanced feature and almost never necessary.

-The ``configuration`` and ``plugins`` arguments are treated as overrides for anything provided in the ``model_specification`` to make quick modifications to a simulation straightforward.
+The ``configuration`` and ``plugins`` arguments are treated as overrides for anything provided in the ``model_specification``.
+This allows easy modification of a simulation defined in a model specification file.

 .. warning::